Skip to main content

 • Submit the online Student Teacher Evaluation (STE) by the assigned due dates through Watermark.
 A Satisfaction Survey of Supervisors is completed by the student teacher candidate and the mentor teacher.

-• Arrange and conduct mid-quarter and final three-way conference involving the teacher candidate and mentor teacher for each placement.
+• Arrange and conduct mid-way and final three-way conference involving the teacher candidate and mentor teacher for each placement.
+The number of conferences required may vary by program.

 • Address student teaching problems and notify the program/department coordinator and the Field Experience and School Partnerships Office of serious problems as they arise.

-• Assign the final grade for the student teaching quarter with input from the mentor teacher.
+• Assign the final grade for the student teaching quarter/session with input from the mentor teacher.

 • Notify the program/department coordinator and the Field Experience and School Partnerships Office as early as possible of any teacher candidates who may possibly receive a final grade other than “S” for student teaching.